 On top of one of the plans, Fubo users can pay for add-ons, like Showtime and Starz.
 There are also over a dozen add-on bundles and premium channels, which we outline below.

-Fubo's plans are in line with or slightly more expensive than its competitors.
-YouTube TV costs $64.99 per month for access to up to 70-plus channels, while Hulu with Live TV is $54.99 per month for 60-plus channels.
+Fubo's plans are in line with or slightly more expensive than its competitors, which have been rising recently.
+Both YouTube TV ($64.99 per month for 80-plus channels) and Hulu with Live TV ($64.99 per month for 70-plus channels) both crept up to match Fubo TV recently.
 Both services stream local networks in most areas, as does Fubo.
-Other streaming services are cheaper, like Sling (starting at $30 per month) and Philo TV ($20 for 59 channels) but they don't offer such an expansive channel lineup.
+Other streaming services are cheaper, but their prices are also going up.
+Take for example Sling (which now costs $35 per month for new members) and Philo TV ($20 for 59 channels), though neither of which such an expansive channel lineup.

 FuboTV review: Availability and platforms

 - Most iPhones and iPads (iOS 10 and later)